WaelOGC/OGC-NewFinity-Palstform/docs/00-foundations/05-detailed-feature-specification.md

 - Certain badges are admin-only

-- Contribution mining tied to challenge performance
+- Contribution-Based Mining tied to challenge performance